I went on a Brigade, now what? How to help volunteers take what they learned on Brigade and apply it to everyday life.

-The Global Brigades Post Brigade Curriculum is meant to guide you through the process of digesting what you have learned on your Brigade and applying it to your everyday life on your campus and in your community.
+The Global Brigades' Post-Brigade Curriculum is meant to guide you through the process of digesting what you have learned on your Brigade and applying it to your everyday life on your campus and in your community.

 A Reflection Guide

-You are probably returning home from your Brigade with not just muddy shoes and a few bug bites but also with experiences, memories, and perhaps a new perspective on international development.
-The Global Brigades Post Brigade Curriculum is meant to guide you through the process of digesting what you have learned on your Brigade and applying it to your everyday life on your campus and in your community.
+The Global Brigades Post-Brigade Curriculum is meant to guide you through the process of digesting what you have learned on your Brigade and how to apply that to your everyday life, on your campus, and in your community.

 Reflection 1: Digesting Your Experience

 While on the bus ride home or waiting for your connecting flights, gather with your fellow Brigaders to reflect on your overall Brigade experience.
-Use the answers from the reflection questions below to develop a 30-second “elevator speech”.
-An elevator speech is a condensed version of the purpose and accomplishments of your Brigade that can be shared with friends, family, or colleagues who ask the age-old question, “How was your trip?”
+Use the answers from the reflection questions below to develop a 30-second "elevator speech."

 Already back in your home country and back on campus?
 Gather together in a coffee shop or meeting space to talk about your “elevator speech” using the reflection questions below.